please notify us by opening an issue on GitHub.

 The only exception for using removable media is for making backups.

-In the event any file has to be transfered over an insecure channel (email, local network, …), at least AES-256 encryption should be applied and the password transfered over a different communication channel as described in the data-protection policy.
+In the event any file has to be transferred over an insecure channel (email, local network, …), at least AES-256 encryption should be applied and the password transferred over a different communication channel as described in the data-protection policy.
 Any software supporting AES-256 encryption may be used to apply the encryption.

 all employees and contractors are required to watch the following security and privacy awareness training videos: